 “The best way to invest $1,000, especially if you’re new to investing, is through a low-cost, broad-based index fund,” he said.
 “It’s not the most exciting option to choose, but it’s the wisest for a number of reasons.
 Not only will it help you ride the ups and downs of the market smoother, it will also significantly reduce just how much you’re paying to invest.
 Don’t give into the myth that investing ‘only’ $1,000 isn’t worth the effort.
 It’s very much worth the effort, as it’ll help build a foundation for growing your wealth.”

-"I believe the best way to invest $1,000 is to create a small, diversified investment portfolio that you can build off in the future," said Natalie Bacon of TheFinanceGirl.com.
-"Do this by opening an individual investment account at a brokerage firm.
+“I believe the best way to invest $1,000 is to create a small, diversified investment portfolio that you can build off in the future,” said Natalie Bacon, certified financial planner and founder of her eponymous advice site for women.
+“Do this by opening an individual investment account at a brokerage firm.
 Before you choose which investments to put in your portfolio, decide what you want your asset allocation to be.
 Asset allocation is the most important part of your portfolio — more important than the actual securities you choose to invest in.
-Asset allocation is the mix of types of investments you want in your portfolio — 80 percent equities, 10 percent bonds and 10 percent market diversifiers."
+Asset allocation is the mix of types of investments you want in your portfolio — 80 percent equities, 10 percent bonds and 10 percent market diversifiers.”
+Allocating assets correctly is a key essential when investing for the long term.

 Barbara Friedberg of Robo-Advisor Pros suggests something slightly different.
 Rather than S&P, she thinks a more worldly view is appropriate (she owns the ETF she mentions).

-"If you can leave the money invested for at least 10 years and are not looking for a quick turnaround, I’d suggest investing $1,000 in the Vanguard [Total] World Index ETF Stock fund (VT).
-Although returns have for this fund have been lower than that of the S&P 500 over the last eight years, if you believe that the total world economies will grow and prosper in the future, then this is a low-cost way to benefit."
+“If you can leave the money invested for at least 10 years and are not looking for a quick turnaround, I’d suggest investing $1,000 in the Vanguard [Total] World Index ETF Stock fund (VT).
+If you believe that the total world economies will grow and prosper in the future, then this is a low-cost way to benefit.”

-"For someone who went with the portfolio of 10 holdings, that would potentially cost $80-plus to execute the trades at most brokerages.
-A better-priced option for people just getting started and with small amounts to invest would be a 'robo-advisor,' like Betterment ...
-At a robo-advisor, there often aren’t trade fees, and the monthly cost is very reasonable — 0.35 percent annually at Betterment."
+“For someone who went with the portfolio of 10 holdings, that would potentially cost $80-plus to execute the trades at most brokerages.
+A better-priced option for people just getting started and with small amounts to invest would be a ‘robo-advisor,’ like Betterment. … At a robo-advisor, there often aren’t trade fees, and the monthly cost is very reasonable.”

 “Decide to become your own best financial advisor,” said J.D.
 Roth of Money Boss.
 “A lot of new investors are timid.
 They don’t want to make mistakes.
 They believe they need to pay somebody to help them, that the stock market is complicated or that they can pick winning stocks.
 None of this is true.”

-“The No. 1 tip I have for any new investor is to not get sucked in by the allure of high single-digit or double-digit yields," suggested Keith Park of DivHut.com.
-"More often than not, a yield that high signals a red flag because 1) a dramatic stock price decline occurred or 2) the company is paying out too much of its free cash ..."
+“The No. 1 tip I have for any new investor is to not get sucked in by the allure of high single-digit or double-digit yields,” said Keith Park of DivHut.
+“More often than not, a yield that high signals a red flag because 1) a dramatic stock price decline occurred or 2) the company is paying out too much of its free cash…”

 Kate Dore of Cashville Skyline warns you need to set your house in order before thinking about investments.